sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 > What do you do?

-# The Core Game Loop

-Deckahedron World has 2 main types of activities, "downtime" activities, and "adventure" activities.
-Downtime activities are about decisions where the costs and benefits are known upfront, like shopping, healing, and studying.
-Adventure activities involve risk, exploration, and confrontation.

-Playing Deckahedron World will have the whole table transitioning between downtime activities and adventure activities in a "loop".
-Adventuring will incur costs on the characters in the form of injury, damage to items, and lost charges to magic items, but it will also let the players build up resources like green tokens and wealth.
-When injuries and treasures have built up, the players will seek a steading to salve their hurts and exchange their loot for new, exciting gear, and learn new skills.
-With that done, the players should be excited to try out their new skills and gear, and thus head out again for adventure.

-Each transition gives the GM a lot of opportunity to shape the narrative, so transitions should be considered as a way to move towards earning a point in the *Good Bank*.

-The core loop is not something a GM needs to enforce, it should happen naturally.

-## Downtime

-`TODO - restrict rest to 1 day`

-`TODO - new Risk Driver cards`

-## Adventure

-`where the motivations are resolved`

 # Guidance

 Here are 5 gems to come back to whenever you don't know what to say next.